 Snacks for School

 Whether you need a snack to send with lunch or something to share with the class, these options are a great place to start.
-We love sharing clementines, applesauce pouches, Healthy Muffins, dry cereal, and yogurt tubes with the class if we need to contribute a snack!
+We love sharing clementines, applesauce pouches, Healthy Muffins for kids, dry cereal for kids, and yogurt tubes with the class if we need to contribute a snack!

-TIP: Find my favorite After School Snacks here.
+TIP: Find my favorite After School Snacks, too.

 Homemade Snacks for Kids